-Jurisdictional is an open, crowd-sourced directory of public entities in the United States.
+Jurisdictional is a crowd-sourced directory of public entities in the United States.

 Jurisdictional was designed to demonstrate the possibilities and benefits of a unified interface between citizens and government.
-The civic fabric in which we live is shaped, in part, by the many interactions between citizens, formal and informal groups, organizations, government agencies, and governing bodies — national and local.
+The civic ecosystem that we live in is shaped, in part, by many interactions between citizens, formal and informal groups, organizations, government agencies, and governing bodies — national and local.

 It is 2020 2021 2022 2023 and we don't have a complete inventory of what constitutes "government" in the United States.